kylejones200/psis_4700_applied_ai/webslides/topic_Modeling-Has-Changed.md

 ## Example: Vision

-Old: train CNN on a small labeled dataset.
+Old: train CNN on a small labeled dataset
-New: call an API that recognizes thousands of classes.
+New: call an API that recognizes thousands of classes
 We focus on how to use, not how to train

 > Concrete examples illustrate abstract concepts and show how ideas apply in practice.
 Pay attention to what made these particular cases succeed or fail.